software-mansion/react-native-reanimated/docs/blog/bottom-sheet.md

 title: Bottom Sheet
 ---

 Bottom sheets are surfaces containing supplementary content, anchored to the bottom of the screen.
-The purpose of them in mobile application is to provide users with quick access to contextual information, actions, or settings without interrupting their current workflow.
+They can provide users with quick access to contextual information, actions, or settings without interrupting their current workflow.

 import BottomSheet from '@site/static/examples/BottomSheet';
 import BottomSheetSrc from '!!raw-loader!@site/static/examples/BottomSheet';